University at Buffalo-SUNY, Department of Communication

 - Assistant Professor Allison Shaw, Ph.D., Michigan State University

-- Associate Professor Michael Stefanone, Ph.D., Cornell University
+- Associate Professor Michael A. Stefanone, Ph.D., Cornell University

 - Associate Professor Frank Tutzauer, Ph.D., Northwestern University